-The term “couch potato” has nothing to do with the laziness of the potato, which seem to work very hard anyway, but came about from a wise crack.
+The term “couch potato” has nothing to do with the laziness of a potato but came about from a wisecrack between friends.

 Armstrong went on to produce many pieces of merchandise with the phrase and even trademarked it in 1979, but it was already becoming too popular.
-Despite Armstrong’s efforts to keep it as a legitimate trademarked term, he was unsuccessful, and media outlets began to use it, as did most everyone else, to describe a person who just sits around and watches TV.
+Despite Armstrong’s efforts to keep it as a legitimate trademarked term, he was unsuccessful.
+Media outlets began to use it, as did most everyone else, to describe a person who sits around and watches TV.